josefondrej/vscode-cheatsheet/README.md

 - [Fireship: 25 VS Code Productivity Tips and Speed Hacks](https://youtu.be/ifTF3ags0XI?feature=shared)

+## Settings Sync

+Most of the settings can by [synced to cloud](https://code.visualstudio.com/docs/editor/settings-sync)

 ## Useful Shortcuts

 To open a project in VS Code, in terminal type `code /path/to/your/project`